mkudija/blog/content/articles/2018-03-30-share-online.md

 **Learning**

 The single most important reason to share your work online is for the personal learning it enables.
-Sharing publicly can be uncomfortable but the the additional pressure can help you learn with a rigor that would otherwise be lacking if it was just for yourself.
+Sharing publicly can be uncomfortable but the additional pressure can help you learn with a rigor that would otherwise be lacking if it was just for yourself.

 Sharing is a risk in that others may ignore you or even ridicule you.
 Polishing your ideas enough to share online is often the final step needed to solidify your understanding of a topic.
 Also, hearing people point out your mistakes might not be fun but it is a quick way to find and correct them.